-The global leading experts on engagement research (Gallup) have shown in their latest analysis of 10,000 workgroups in 30 industries, when it comes to recognition, individualisation is paramount and many people prefer tangible rewards or gifts.
+The global leading experts on engagement research (Gallup) have shown in their latest analysis of 10,000 workgroups in 30 industries when it comes to recognition, individualization is paramount and many people prefer tangible rewards or gifts.
 In order for recognition to be meaningful, it must be tailored to the recipient’s preferences.

 GetGifts reward and recognition programmes gives employees a choice over their own reward; one that is personal, relevant and individual to them.

 Contact us for a free consultation on a tailored staff motivation and recognition programme for your organisation

 Why is Reward & Recognition important?
 Some statistics;

 - Organisations with recognition programs that are highly effective at enabling employee engagement had 31% lower voluntary turnover than organisations with ineffective recognition programs.
 (Bersin by Deloitte, The State of Employee Recognition, 2012)